garethdmm/gryphon/README.md

 ## Installation

-The gryphon library can be installed directly through pip.
+The gryphon library can be installed directly through pip once [a few prerequisites](https://gryphon.readthedocs.io/en/latest/installation.html) are installed.

 ```shell
 $ pip install gryphon
 ```

-To use gryphon for trading, there are extra install steps to set up the execution environment.
-See this page for details: [Installing Gryphon](https://gryphon-docs-test.readthedocs.io/en/latest/).
+To use gryphon for trading, there are extra install steps to set up the execution engine.
+See this page for details: [Installing Gryphon](https://gryphon.readthedocs.io/en/latest/installation.html#set-up-the-trading-harness).

 If you are going to extend or modify gryphon, we recommend downloading the codebase and installing through pip with the `-e` flag.